AqueM/webpage/_src/creations/poetry/poems/braki.md

 a linguist — teach me to talk
 a runner — teach me to walk... even if none of you cared for me
-— teach me to love, and be loved.
+— teach me to love, and be loved.{% endblock %}